AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Port_SCANeR_workspace_under_Linux.md

 order: 30
 ---

-# Guide 3.
-How to port SCANeR workspace under Linux
+# How to port SCANeR workspace under Linux

 The SCANeR workspace we made up to now is for Windows (`SAMPLE_COMPUTE_LOCAL`).
 Use an HPC architecture with a Linux distribution requires to port the Windows SCANeR workspace to Linux.